The Founding Father of American Symphony Nobody Ordered

 Consider the core claim: that Bristow was a founding father of American symphonic identity.
 The evidence Shadle offers is threefold: he wrote symphonies, he wrote on American subjects, and he demanded that American music be played.
 None of these claims survives scrutiny.

 First, the symphonies themselves.
 Shadle presents them as evidence of American innovation.
 But they were not.
 Bristow was a man working squarely within the European classical tradition — Beethoven, Mendelssohn, Haydn, Mozart.
 He admired that tradition profoundly.
 He wrote within it.
 He aspired to master it.
 There is nothing wrong with this.
 There is nothing shameful about it.
 But there is also nothing distinctly American about it.
 Music does not work the way Shadle suggests — as a vehicle for national essence.
 The symphonic tradition has always been promiscuous, drawing from multiple sources, multiple influences, multiple national schools.
 To say that Bristow “founded” American symphonic identity is to misunderstand how musical traditions actually develop.
-He was a talented practitioner of a European form, working in America.
+He was a talented practitioner of a European form who worked in America.
 That is not the same thing as inventing something new.

 Second, the question of American subjects.
 Shadle celebrates “Rip Van Winkle” as evidence that Bristow had turned toward genuinely American themes.
 But consider what the opera is actually about: a man who drinks too much, falls asleep, and wakes up to find the world around him has changed.
 That is not an American story.
-That is a universal story — one that could have been set in Russia during the revolution, in Italy during the unification of Garibaldi, in France during the Terror.
+That is a universal story — one that could have been set in Russia during the revolution, in Italy during Garibaldi's wars of Unification, in France during the Terror.
 What makes it American is only geography.
 The accident of its setting does not constitute a national identity.
 To argue otherwise is to confuse location with meaning.

 Third, and most crucially, there is the question of Bristow’s resignation from the Philharmonic.
 Shadle treats this as an act of principle — Bristow standing against European cultural hegemony on behalf of American composers.
 But this reading does not match the facts.
 Bristow did not resign because the Philharmonic refused to play American music in general.
 He resigned because the Philharmonic refused to play his music.
 That is a different thing entirely.

 The most revealing moment in Shadle’s piece, however, comes when he describes Dvořák’s arrival in America and Dvořák’s famous pronouncement that American composers should draw from African American folk music to create a genuinely national style.
-Shadle acknowledges that Bristow “said little” about this moment — the decisive turning point in American musical history.
+Shadle acknowledges that Bristow remained silent about this moment — the decisive turning point in American musical history.
 And then, quietly, he notes that the claim Bristow was “the first” to incorporate Dvořák’s ideas “wasn’t exactly true.”
 So at the very moment when American symphonic identity actually began to take shape, Shadle’s own hero was silent.
 And the claim made on his behalf was false.
 Shadle does not linger on this contradiction.
 He cannot.
 Because it undermines his entire argument.

 This is where the work of Joseph Horowitz becomes essential.
 For years, Horowitz has argued with precision and elegance that the genuine American symphonic spirit does not begin with Bristow.
 It begins after Dvořák — in the conversations that Dvořák ignited, in the composers who actually grappled with what American music could sound like when it stopped imitating Europe.
 Leon Botstein has made the same argument.
 The American symphony emerges not from Bristow’s European mastery, but from the generation that came after, the one that took Dvořák’s challenge seriously and built something genuinely new from it.
 This is the argument that serious scholarship supports.